alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-11-fate-of-non-muslim-childrens.md

 lang: en
 note: true
 category: [ahl-fatrah, non-muslim]
-excerpt: "The preponderant view is that Allah will test them with some commands on the Day of Resurrection; whoever is obedient on that day will enter Jannah (Paradise) and whoever disobeys will enter Hell."
+summary: "The preponderant view is that Allah will test them with some commands on the Day of Resurrection; whoever is obedient on that day will enter Jannah (Paradise) and whoever disobeys will enter Hell."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz